CityOfLosAngeles/best-practices/getting-started-guide.md

 ## Typical project workflow
 There are many collaborators on a project/GitHub repo.
 The **master** branch is the main branch, the canonical source and official code for the project.
 Any tasks that individual collaborators are working on should be done off of separate branches.
-[Read more about branches in GitHub here](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/)
+[Learn all about branches in GitHub here](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/)

 * Before you start your new task, make sure you sync up with the master: `git pull origin master`
 * Create a new branch to do your task: `git checkout -b my-new-branch`